Zddummer/Threading-Sync-Intersection/README.md

   	 N number of cars at any one time which could cause starvation in the intersections Worst case: The cars in the intersection don't get to go because the cars from the bridge take priority

+## Special section: After coding

+1) My solution to this problem was to make a mutex for the individual sections of the intersection which can only have one car in them at a time.

+2)
+  a) I avoided deadlock by have each car only make progress one subsection at a time rather than waiting
+      for the entire lane to be clear to make their way through the intersection.

+  b) I prevented accidents by require each car to acquire the mutex before entering the next section
+      as well as getting to the next section before releasing the lock

+  c) I improved taffic flow by allowing cars to enter the intersection even if the intersection isn't clear

+  d) I also added a semaphore for each approaching direction to ensure that the first car to get to the line from a certain direction
+      would be the first car to go.
+If there was already a car there they would wait in line.

+  e) Any car has an equal chance of getting into the next area

+  f) Nothing has priotity so nothing gets starved out